sprout2000/leafview/README.md

 ## Download

-You can download binary packages (signed & notarized) for macOS from [releases](https://github.com/sprout2000/lessview/releases).
+You can download binary packages for macOS (signed & notarized) at [releases](https://github.com/sprout2000/lessview/releases).

 ## Usage